backend-development/backend-development-textbook/source/testing.md

 migrations.
 If so, it will try to load `db/schema.rb` into the test database.
 If migrations are still pending, an error will be raised.
 Usually this indicates that your schema is not fully migrated.
-Running the migrations against the development database (`rake db:migrate`) will bring the schema up to date.
+Running the migrations against the development database (`rails db:migrate`) will bring the schema up to date.

 NOTE: If existing migrations required modifications, the test database needs to be rebuilt.
-This can be done by executing `rake db:test:prepare`.
+This can be done by executing `rails db:test:prepare`.

 ### Test Data with Fixtures